joshmeranda/rconf/README.md

 The configuration is done using the [TOML](https://toml.io/) format and all entries must follow the specification.

 ### Paths
 Specifies the paths to store in the archive.
+All or none of these may be specified without error.

 | name | type | purpose |
 | ---- | ---- | ------- |